Meringue lemon pie

 Impress your friends and family with this amazing meringue lemon pie.

-I discover this tart a few years ago, and I must say I would have never imagined that meringue and lemon jam would be so perfect together.
-The sour taste of the lemon and sweetness of the crust and the meringue create an amazingly balanced dessert.
+I The sour taste of the lemon and sweetness of the crust and the meringue create an amazingly balanced dessert.

 Preparing the meringue might seem tricky but I can assure that it’s easy!
 The best part is that you won’t need to go through the long slow cooking process the merengue usually need.